yssolk9102/kwk-virtual-curriculum-4/web-app/projects/el/index.md

   - Question 2
   - Question 3

-Not only will this give you great practice as you continue to develop your skills with HTML & CSS, your work may be featured on Estée Lauders site!
+Not only will this give you great practice as you continue to develop your skills with HTML & CSS, your work may be featured on Estée Lauders blog!
 Details on submissions are below.

 ### Set Up